george-sarah/george-sarah.github.io/_pages/about.md

   - /about.html
 ---

 I’m Sarah George, a postdoctoral researcher at the Leibniz Institute for Educational Trajectories (LIfBi) and the [WZB Berlin Social Science Center](https://www.wzb.eu/de/personen/sarah-george).
-My research focuses on urban inequalities, including segregation and gentrification, with a particular emphasis on ethnic inequalities.
 As part of the [UneTra](https://unetra.wzb.eu/) project, I examine how the spatial distribution of refugees within local neighborhoods in Germany affects their educational trajectories and integration.

 Previously, I completed my PhD at the Berlin Social Science Center and the University of Hamburg.
 During my doctoral studies, I also had the opportunity to be a visiting researcher at Harvard University.